US government taking creative steps to counter cyberthreats - WTMJ

 It was the virtual equivalent of police going around the neighborhood locking doors that criminals had opened remotely.

-He said the operation was one of the very first of its kind and was discussed extensively beforehand by the FBI and the Justice Department.
-The department is figuring out how it plans to use the tool in the future.
+He said the operation was one of the very first of its kind and was the subject of extensive discussion by the FBI and the Justice Department.
+The department is figuring out how it plans to use that capability in the future.

 “We don’t yet have sort of worked out what our criteria are going to be going forward,” Demers said.
 “Now that we’ve had this experience, that’s the kind of discussion we’re having internally now.

-Demers acknowledged concerns from some privacy advocates that the government, without permission of the computer system operators, had gone ahead.
-But he pointed out that the department did have a judge’s permission and said the government felt motivated to act because after a period of several weeks, there were still web shells that served as access point for “hackers of all stripes.”
+Demers acknowledged concerns from some privacy advocates that the government, without permission of the computer system operators, had gained remote access and removed the web shells.
+But he pointed out that the department did obtain a judge’s permission and said the government felt compelled to act because, after a period of several weeks, there were still unremediated web shells that continued to serve as access point for “hackers of all stripes.”

 “And so the choice that the government had was just continue to leave those open or take the court-authorized action that we did, and ultimately we decided to move ahead,” Demers said.
 “But to the extent possible before then, we had been notifying every victim that we could identify of the intrusion.”